-The consolidated financial statements for the year ended 31 March 2022 were audited by HLM CPA Limited ("HLM").
-A resolution to re-appoint HLM as auditor of the Company will be proposed at the forthcoming annual general meeting.
+Save as disclosed above, there were no other changes of auditor of the Company in the preceding three years.
+A resolution to re-appoint Confucius as auditor of the Company will be proposed at the forthcoming annual general meeting.

 On behalf of the Board